 Charges For Additional Bags and Overweight Luggage

-All checked bags on Air France must weigh no more than 50 pounds and measure no larger than 62 linear inches.
+All checked bags and luggage sets on Air France must weigh no more than 50 pounds and measure no larger than 62 linear inches.
 If any of your checked bags are heavier or larger than these permitted sizes, you will be charged additional fees.
 These fees will vary depending on your route.
 For example, a single oversized bag flying within France will be subject to a €40 ($45) fee, whereas oversized bags flying to/from North America can cost you a minimum of €250 ($280) in additional fees.

 The same general rules apply to overweight bags, as pricing will vary based on your destination.
 With France, for example, you can expect to pay €70 ($79) in extra fees for a bag weighing more than 50 pounds.
 For North American destinations, that fee can increase to €85 ($95) or more.

 Saving On Air France Baggage Fees (Or Avoiding Them Altogether)

 Looking for ways to cut down on your baggage fees when flying Air France or Air Canada or Air Canada?
 We’ve got some practical suggestions for saving money or possibly even avoiding these fees altogether.

 Seek Reimbursement From Your Credit Card Company